 If needed, you may have to purchase replacement parts to get your bed's support system up to snuff.

 Sometimes thought, it may just be easier to buy a new mattress if you have issues with the foundation of your current mattress.
-You can find some info on affordable mattresses (under $500) by clicking here.

 Extra Tips For Being Comfortable On An Overly Firm Mattress